sushant-hiray/sushant-hiray.github.io/_posts/2014-1-27-y-u-no-use-screen.markdown

 ##3.
 Communicating with screen

-Inside a virtual session you can initiate communication with the screen tool by pressing Ctrl + A, followed by a single letter command:
+Inside a virtual session you can initiate communication with the screen tool by pressing `Ctrl + A`, followed by a single letter command:

 `D` — ‘detach’.
 It detaches you from current session, leaving it running in background.